capport-wg/7710bis/README.md

    page in a sandboxed environment and take other precautions, such as clearly labeling the page as untrusted.
-The means of sandboxing and user interface presenting this information is not covered in this document - by its nature it is implementation specific and best left to the application and user interface designers.
+The means of sandboxing and user interface presenting this information is not covered in this

-Kumari & Kline           Expires October 1, 2020                [Page 7]
+Kumari & Kline          Expires September 2, 2020               [Page 7]

 Internet-Draft             DHCP Captive-Portal                March 2020

+   document - by its nature it is implementation specific and best left to the application and user interface designers.

    Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this